mipsbuster/yb-mulitregion-aws-cloudformation/README.md

 |      | 10.
 Setup VPC peering between regions                       |          |

 Deploying YB Platform is part of the Cloudformation EC2 build.
 The steps for the required tools and database are part of the EC2 build

+*(need lot of work here to make this automated and parameters for CIDR blocks and other user input)*

+First steps are to run **vpc_base.yml** creating the core 2 region cluster

+first example is deploy the server node in manual mode for 3 nodes in each region.
+A total of 6 nodes. scripts needs to be expanded to include region 3

+Second example deploy platform then deploy a multi-region cluster using the config in platform